SovereignCloudStack/standards/Standards/scs-0008-v1-status-page-create-decision.md

 Work on an existing project only makes sense if the project is healthy OR can be brought into a healthy state.
 If upstream does not accept patches a fork is needed.
 The fork however only makes sense if the underlying technology is worth to be maintained.
-The possible candidates did not fulfill these - in the cases where contribution seemed possible the candidates looked abandoned and long existing CVEs weren't worked on.
+The possible candidates did not fulfill these conditions - in the cases where contribution seemed possible the candidates looked abandoned and long existing CVEs weren't worked on.